-The following are the three most powerful foods according to the late ‘ultimate foodie’ Anthony Bordain(1).
-They are dark chocolate, caviar, and marrow bones.
+The following are three of the most powerful foods we can eat, according to the late ‘ultimate foodie’ Anthony Bordain(1).
+The three foods are dark chocolate, caviar, and marrow bones.
+At different times in my life, I have eaten them.
+To this day, I love and crave them.

+I Love Caviar But the good stuff, the real stuff is very expensive.
+That is unless you have an amazing find like I had once.
+Years ago, I found a dozen tiny jars of Romanoff black caviar during a regular food shopping trip.
 There were about a dozen jars on a shelf in a local supermarket mislabeled $5.99 each.
 They were supposed to be $59.99 each.
-But the clerk nor the cashier had any idea of the error.
-But I did.
+Neither the price labeling clerk nor the cashier had any idea of the error.
+But I knew they were wrong.
 What a find I had come across.
 That was my singular ‘real caviar’ bargain experience.
+Some like their caviar on crackers.
+For me, caviar tastes best on lightly toasted, buttered rye bread.

 Marrow Bones5> Photo and recipe from honestcooking.com/prepare and serve marrow bones